 Buffalo Hump is a major summit in the Clearwater Mountains of Central Idaho.
-Though it falls less than a hundred feet lower than the range’s highpoint, Stripe Mountain, Buffalo occupies a sweet spot in the center of the southern portion of the range, sitting between the Salmon River to the south and the South Fork the Clearwater River to the north.
-Its expansive views from within the middle of Idaho’s eloquently named Gospel Hump Wilderness bring to a reality the peak’s over 3,400 ft of topographic prominence, which makes it the most prominent peak in the Clearwaters.
+Though it is less than a hundred feet lower than the range’s highpoint (Stripe Mountain), Buffalo Hump occupies a sweet spot in the center of the southern portion of the range, sitting between the Salmon River to the south and the South Fork the Clearwater River to the north.
+Its expansive views from within the middle of Idaho’s eloquently named Gospel-Hump Wilderness bring to a reality the peak’s massive prominence (over 3,400 feet), which makes it the most prominent peak in the Clearwaters.
+USGS Buffalo Hump

-Despite its remote status, a road leads to the bravest of drivers to a church camp little more than a mile and around a thousand feet below the summit.
-Make your way to Grangeville east of town on ID-13 and take a right on the Mt.
-Idaho Grade road, a shortcut paved road that takes you over a divide and drops you into the narrow canyon of the South Fork Clearwater River.
-Turn onto ID-14 towards Elk City and follow it east approximately 34 slow and winding miles to the Crooked River Road, a perfectly graded gravel road crossing the river and driving south then southwets 18.6 miles to Orogrande Summit, a rather confusing junction and jumble of intersections.
+Despite its remote status, a road leads the bravest of drivers to a church camp a little more than a mile and about 1,000 feet below the summit.
+Make your way to Grangeville east of town on ID-13 and take a right on the Mount Idaho Grade Road, a shortcut paved road that takes you over a divide and drops you into the narrow canyon of the South Fork Clearwater River.
+Turn onto ID-14 towards Elk City and follow it east approximately 34 slow and winding miles to the Crooked River Road.
+Follow this perfectly-graded gravel road, crossing the river and driving south then southwest 18.6 miles to Orogrande Summit, where there is a rather confusing junction with a jumble of intersections.

-The road down from Orogrande summit is good for maybe the first half mile, but as of fall of 2014 it deteriorates VERY quickly from there.
-If you pass up a small parking spot on the left you’ve essentially committed yourself to rolling down the steep and rocky road all the way down to Lake Creek.
-I managed my 4Runner down and back up and while I made it, I hated and despised every nailbiting minute of it.
+Be warned: The road down from Orogrande summit is good for maybe the first half-mile, but as of Fall 2014, it deteriorates VERY quickly after that point.
+If you pass up a small parking spot on the left, you’ve essentially committed yourself to rolling down the steep and rocky road all the way down to Lake Creek.
+I managed to drive my 4Runner down and back up and, while I made it, I hated and despised every nail-biting minute of it.

-The rest of the road from a wide parking section shortly upon bottoming out I can only address from a walker’s perspective; it’s good for a few sections, very rocky in most others, before it ascends a steep headwall that based on other accounts, ranges from see-a-body-shop-if-you-make-it to you’d-be-lucky-to-hitch-a-ride-back-to-Grangeville.
+From the pass, the road drops from almost 7,300 feet down to 6,200 feet at Lake Creek, then gains 2,700 feet to the summit area.
+The rest of the road (from a wide parking section shortly after reaching Lake Creek) is only addressed from a walker’s perspective.
+While it is good for a few sections, it is very rocky in most others.
+At the point where it ascends a steep headwall, it is nearly impassable.
+Other written account descriptions of this section range from “see-a-body-shop-if-you-make-it” to “you’d-be-lucky-to-hitch-a-ride-back-to-Grangeville.”
 Only the combination of the most seasoned jeep drivers and vehicles should attempt it.

-The road reaches the upper plateau at Hump Lake, where several modest sized cabins greet you.
+The road reaches the upper plateau at Hump Lake, where several modest-sized cabins greet you.
 Be sure to respect private property and follow the road as it bears left and approaches Buffalo Hump’s South Ridge.
-You’re close to the summit, and the terrain is open and self explanatory.
-On my way up I followed the road to its end, wandered through some woods and meadows to hit the ridge near its southeastern terminus.
-On my way down I found a faint, on again off again, yet cairned trail that cut off partially down the ridge and descended through several gorgeous meadows to hit the road slightly closer to the cabins.
-Nothing worse than class 2, views of myriad lakes and one of Idaho’s great wildernesses.
+You are close to the summit at this point.
+The terrain is open and self-explanatory.
+On my way up, I followed the road to its end, wandered through some woods and meadows to hit the ridge near its southeastern terminus.
+On my way down, I found a faint, on-again off-again, yet cairned trail that cut off partially down the ridge and descended through several gorgeous meadows to hit the road slightly closer to the cabins.
+Nothing worse than Class 2.
+Nice views of myriad lakes and one of Idaho’s great wildernesses.